 EDU 527.
 Emergent Literacy.
 3 hours.
-Sp.
+Offered on sufficient demand.

 An analysis of literacy development in preschool through primary grades which includes methods, materials, organization, and evaluation techniques for fostering beginning reading and writing consistent with current research.
 Same as RDG 325.